tlk2JK45/CRUD-Operations-J2EE/README.md

-# J2EE-register-login-update-webapp
+# CRUD-Operations-J2EE
-J2EE Project with registration, login, updation facilities and also has an seperate administrator login to view entire database.
+A light-weight web application for user registration, login, data updation and id deletion facilities based on session management and MVC paradigm of J2EE.
+It also implements separate administrator account to view user data.
+Javascript is not used in this project.

 ## Technologies used: